Documentation Index

-Every node execution produces an outcome containing a status that drives edge routing, retry logic, and goal gate checks.
-This page defines the five statuses and the attributes that influence them.
+Every node execution produces an outcome that drives edge routing, retry logic, and goal gate checks.
+This page defines the four externally visible outcomes and the attributes that influence them.

 |---|